Aspen Skiing Company Enters Contract for Employee Tiny Housing

 Aspen Skiing Company previously contracted and collaborated with Sprout to design and provide six prototype homes to ensure it could meet the needs and requirements of employees and the region in which they work.

-Homes will be delivered with living room furniture, a pair of furnished sleeping lofts and a complete main level bedroom.
+Homes have living room furniture, a pair of furnished sleeping lofts and a complete main level bedroom.
 Also included are window coverings, flat screen smart TV, full kitchen and 1¼ baths.
-There are fixed storage lockers and floors have infrared radiant heat.
-Finally, the homes are equipped with temperature control and fresh air systems.
+In addition, the workforce housing has fixed storage lockers and floors have infrared radiant heat.
+Finally, the homes have temperature control and fresh air systems.

-The homes are move-in ready upon delivery and are connected to the local utilities.
+Also, the homes are move-in ready and connected to local utilities.

-“We delivered on our first contact with Aspen Skiing Company and are very pleased to be awarded what we believe is the largest single contract of tiny homes to date in the country,” Rod Stambaugh, owner of Sprout Tiny Homes.
+“We delivered on our first contact with Aspen Skiing Company and are very pleased to be awarded what we believe is the largest single contract of tiny homes to date in the country,” Rod Stambaugh, owner of Sprout Tiny Homes, said of the project in July 2017.

 Consequently, Sprout, of La Junta, Colo., opened a 45,000-square foot facility in Pueblo, Colo., to meet the local demand.